Kong/docs.konghq.com/app/_src/gateway/upgrade-31x.md

 {% endnavtab %}
 {% endnavtabs %}

-## Upgrade from 3.0.x to 3.1.x {#migrate-db}
+## General upgrade path {#migrate-db}

 ### Traditional mode

 1. Clone your database.
-2. Download 3.1.x, and configure it to point to the cloned data store.
+2. Download the version of {{site.base_gateway}} you want to upgrade to, and configure it to point to the cloned data store.
    Run `kong migrations up` and `kong migrations finish`.
-3. Start the 3.1.x cluster.
+3. Start the new {{site.base_gateway}} version cluster.
-4. Now both the old (3.0.x) and new (3.1.x)
+4. Now both the old and new
    clusters can now run simultaneously.
-Start provisioning 3.1.x nodes.
+Start provisioning the new {{site.base_gateway}} version nodes.
-3. Gradually divert traffic away from your old nodes, and into your 3.1.x cluster.
+3. Gradually divert traffic away from your old nodes, and into your new cluster.
 Monitor your traffic to make sure everything is going smoothly.
-4. When your traffic is fully migrated to the 3.1.x cluster, decommission your old nodes.
+4. When your traffic is fully migrated to the new cluster, decommission your old nodes.

 ### Hybrid mode

 Perform a rolling upgrade of your cluster:

-1. Download 3.1.x.
+1. Download the version of {{site.base_gateway}} you want to upgrade to.
-2. Decommission your existing 3.0.x control plane.
-Your existing 3.0.x data planes can continue to handle proxy traffic during this time, even with no active control plane.
+2. Decommission your existing control plane.
+Your existing data planes can continue to handle proxy traffic during this time, even with no active control plane.
-4. Configure the new 3.1.x control plane to point to the same data store as your old control plane.
+4. Configure the new {{site.base_gateway}} version control plane to point to the same data store as your old control plane.
 Run `kong migrations up` and `kong migrations finish`.
-5. Start the new 3.1.x control plane.
+5. Start the new control plane.
-6. Start new 3.1.x data planes.
+6. Start new data planes.
-7. Gradually divert traffic away from your 3.0.x data planes, and into the new 3.1.x data planes.
+7. Gradually divert traffic away from your old data planes, and into the new data planes.
 Monitor your traffic to make sure everything is going smoothly.
-8. When your traffic is fully migrated to the 3.1.x cluster, decommission your old 3.0.x data planes.
+8. When your traffic is fully migrated to the new cluster, decommission your old data planes.